mcy0325/Algorithm/README.md

 ## Introduction

 Here, you'll find a collection of solutions to various problems solved on BOJ, primarily using C++.
-Each solution is accompanied by explanations and approaches used to tackle the problem.

-## 📁 Folder Structure

-- `./problems`: Solutions to individual problems are organized in folders based on their problem numbers.
-- `./solutions`: Solutions related to specific topics or algorithms are stored here.

 ## Programming Language Used